103 Things You Can Do Today to Stop Snoring Forever!

 3. Try to keep your tongue down with the tip of the tongue resting right behind your lower front teeth.

-20. Eat a Pineapple
+20. Eat Pineapple

 21. Do Some Throat Exercises